For example, a low RSI reading can be an oversold signal to enter a bullish strategy.

 With automated trading, I can easily offload this strategy’s repetitive tasks onto a bot.

 The bot scans a list of tickers and checks each symbol’s RSI level.
+Using dynamic orders inside the bot, I can specify a strategy type based on the current market environment.
 If RSI is above 80, an order is sent to enter a short call spread.
 If RSI is below 20, an order is sent to enter a short put spread.

 Bots have capital and position limits to prevent overallocation and overtrading.

 If an allocation or position limit is hit, the scanner automation automatically turns off to prevent the bot from opening a new position.

 For example, this “RSI Swing w/ Spreads” bot has a total capital allocation of $5,000.
 The bot can open up to three positions per day, with no more than three open positions at any time.

 Automations use actions to make the process incredibly efficient.
 Decision recipes follow a "Yes/No" framework to filter and scan for opportunities.
 Bots then take action based on the recipe's outcome and open a position when my specific criteria are met.

 For example, I use this decision recipe to check RSI levels for multiple ticker symbols.